ZinoBr/StaPLR_missing_in_multiple_views/README.md

 # missingness_overlap_StaPLR

 ### Description
-This repository contains the R syntax for a simulation study comparing the performance of Stacked Penalized Logistic Regression (StaPLR; Wouter et al., 2020), a method for predicting a binary outcome when using multi-view structured data when missing values occur in multiple views by row.
+This repository contains R syntax and shell scripts for a simulation study comparing the performance of Stacked Penalized Logistic Regression (StaPLR; Wouter et al., 2020) combined with imputation methods in predicting a binary outcome in multi-view structured data when missing values occur in multiple views per row.

-Imputation methods are applied at the feature level (Random Forest & Mean Imputation) and at the meta level (Meta Mean Imputation, etc.) and compared in terms of prediction accuracy, computation time, and view selection.
-The comparison also includes performance on full case analysis and full data analysis.
+The imputation methods used are applied at the feature level (Random Forest & Mean Imputation) or at the meta level (Meta Mean Imputation, etc.) and compared in terms of prediction accuracy, computation time and view selection.
+Finally, the methods are compared with performance on complete case analysis and complete data analysis.
 The R syntax is written for use in a cluster computer system (SLURM HPC cluster).

-Note that all syntaxes are modified versions of the original R syntaxes created by Wouter van Loon and relate to the studies conducted and reported in Van Loon et al. (2020 & 2022).
-The repository to the original R syntaxes and package for using StaPLR with multi-view structured data can be found here: https://gitlab.com/wsvanloon/multiview
+Note that all R syntaxes are modified versions of syntaxes created by Wouter van Loon and relate to the studies conducted and reported in Van Loon et al. (2020 & 2022).
+The repository to some of the original R syntaxes and the 'multiview' package for using StaPLR with multi-view structured data can be found at: https://gitlab.com/wsvanloon/multiview

 ### Manual for Running the Simulation in R in a cluster computer environment

 There are two types of documents.
 The first type are the R syntaxes (.R files), which provide the code for R to run the simulations and return the output in a file saved in the cluster computer environment used.
 The second type are shell scripts (.txt files) which are needed to assign the tasks of the R syntax to the available nodes of the cluster computer system.
-The shell scripts are used to initialize the process of running the R Syntaxes.
+Running one of the shell scripts initializes the process of running the according R Syntax.

-Note that before personal use of the R syntaxes and batch scripts, both must be adjusted and the required R packages downloaded to the cluster computing environment.
+Note that before personal use of the R syntaxes and shell scripts, both must be adjusted and the required R packages downloaded to the cluster computing environment.
 The required modifications include the following parts:

   - Source code for use of functions and other R objects (e.g., 'source("/home/.../MVS.R")') -->  Assign the correct folder and file name containing the needed function or object